iscfgibarra/edvai-final-project/README.md

 ### Previous Steps

 - Create AWS Account
-- Generate ACCESS KEY and SECRET ACCESS KEY
+- Generate ACCESS KEY and SECRET ACCESS KEY with permissions to S3
+- Create a S3 Bucket
 - You need to have a postgresql database server
 - Create a postgresql database
 - Set the following environment variables: